myarichuk/elena-portfolio/README.md

 # Elena Portfolio

-Static portfolio site built with Vite and React.
+Static portfolio site built with Vite, React, and Tailwind CSS.
+This is a personal portfolio and is not intended for general-purpose reuse or redistribution.

+## Getting started
+- Install dependencies with `npm install` (Node 18+ recommended).
+- `npm run dev` – start the local dev server.
+- `npm run build` – compile an optimized production bundle.
+- `npm run preview` – serve the production build locally for smoke testing.
+- `npm test` – run node-based sanity checks to confirm locale files share the same shape and JSON assets parse correctly.

 ## Localization
 Translations are stored as JSON files in `public/i18n`.
 The app lazily fetches the selected locale and merges it with the English baseline to ensure missing keys fall back gracefully.
 Static JSON requests honor Vite's `base` path so assets resolve correctly on subpaths.

-## Development
+## Development notes
-- `npm run dev` – start the local dev server.
-- `npm run build` – build for production.
-- `npm test` – run node-based sanity checks to confirm locale files share the same shape and JSON assets parse correctly.
+Vite provides the dev server and bundling, with React components styled via Tailwind utility classes.
+No backend services are bundled; the site deploys as static assets.

+### Lightbox usage
+- The gallery lightbox supports keyboard arrows, Escape to close, and touch swipes/mobile buttons to move through images.
+- Provide meaningful `title`, `category`, and `details` fields in `data/artworks.json` so captions and alt text stay helpful.

 ## Assets
 - Images under `public/images` are tracked directly in Git (no LFS) so they publish cleanly to GitHub Pages and other static hosts.